Gathering Requirements

 After an initial requirements elicitation phase, for example, conducting document analysis and interviews, the developer team has usually heard of a large number of problems that the system should solve and lots of ideas or requests for how the system should solve them.
 They now need to decide which specific problems to address and how to prioritize the various qualities in a solution.

 Requirements engineering and design textbooks can provide some specific guidance and methods, such as card sorting, affinity diagramming, and importance-difficulty matrices, but generally the goal is to group related data, identify conflicting concerns and alternative options, and eventually arrive at a decision on priorities and conflict resolution.
-For example, different potential users that were interviewed may have stated different views on whether emergency responder calls fully automatically after a detected fall – system designers can decide whether to pick a single option (e.g., full automation), a compromise (e.g., call after 30 seconds unless the user presses the “I’m fine” button), or leaves this as a configuration option to the user.
+For example, different potential users that were interviewed may have stated different views on whether emergency responder calls fully automatically after a detected fall—system designers can decide whether to pick a single option (e.g., full automation), a compromise (e.g., call after 30 seconds unless the user presses the “I’m fine” button), or leaves this as a configuration option to the user.

 In many cases, conflicts arise between the preferences of different stakeholders, for example, when the wishes of users clash with those of developers and operators (e.g., frequent cheap updates versus low system complexity), when the wishes of customers clash with those of other affected parties (e.g., privacy preferences of end users versus information needs of emergency responders), or when goals of the product developers clash with societal trends or government policy goals (e.g., maximizing revenue versus stronger privacy rights and lowering medical insurance premiums).
-Conflict preferences are common, and developers need to navigate conflicts and tradeoffs constantly.
+Conflicting preferences are common, and developers need to navigate conflicts and trade-offs constantly.
 In a few cases, laws and regulations may impose constraints that are difficult to ignore, but, in many others, system designers will have to apply engineering judgment or business judgment.
 The eventual decision usually cannot satisfy all stakeholders equally but necessarily needs to prioritize the preferences of some over others.
 The decision process can be iterative, exploring multiple design options and gathering additional feedback from the various stakeholders on these options.
 In the end, somebody usually is in a position of power to make the final decisions, often the person paying for the development.
-The final requirements can then be recorded together with a justification about why certain tradeoffs were chosen.
+The final requirements can then be recorded together with a justification about why certain trade-offs were chosen.

 Documenting Requirements